tolitius/cprop/README.md

 ## What does cprop do?

-* loads an [EDN](https://github.com/edn-format/edn) config from a given source (file, db, mqtt, etc.)
+* loads an [EDN](https://github.com/edn-format/edn) config from a classpath and/or file system
-* merges it with ENV variables / system properties + optional merge sources / configs
+* merges it with ENV variables + optional merge sources (file, db, mqtt, http, etc.)
 * returns an (immutable) map
 * while keeping _no internal state_ => different configs could be used within the same app, i.e. for app sub modules